15 Christmas things to do in New York City

 12. Experience an unforgettable New Year's Eve in Times Square

-I'm sure you've seen on TV countless times how New Yorkers celebrate New Year's Eve from Times Square: the falling ball to mark the end of the year, the explosion of confetti that follows at midnight, the jubilation of the crowd and the always fascinating fireworks.
+I'm sure you've seen on TV countless times how New Yorkers celebrate New Year's Eve from Times Square: the falling ball to mark the end of the year, the confetti explosion that follows at midnight, the jubilation of the gathered crowd and the always fascinating fireworks.
 Do you remember?
 Yes, definitely welcoming the New Year in Times Square is one of the best things to do at Christmas in New York.

 The pre-party on the evening of the 31st